djhenderson/EaseXML3/docs/README.rst

 Dealing with XML
 ~~~~~~~~~~~~~~~~

-Well the final goal of EaseXML is to output some XML data.
+Well the final goal of EaseXML3 is to output some XML data.
 To do so,
 use the `toXml` method.
 If you want to build an XMLObject given its
 XML representation, use either the `fromXml` class method or
 `XMLObject.instanceFromXml` class method.